 The FCC established the Schools and Libraries Division within the Universal Service Administrative Company (USAC) to administer the schools and libraries or "E (education)-rate" program to comply with these provisions.
 Under this program, eligible schools and libraries receive discounts ranging from 20 to 90 percent for telecommunications services depending on the poverty level of the school's (or school district's) population and its location in a high cost telecommunications area.
 Three categories of services are eligible for discounts: internal connections (e.g. wiring, routers and servers); Internet access; and telecommunications and dedicated services, with the third category receiving funding priority.
-According to data released by program administrators, over \$5.9 billion in funding has been committed over the first three years of the program with funding released to all states, the District of Columbia and all territories.
-Funding Year 2001 commitments, as of May 28, 2002, totaled \$2.3 billion.31 The most recent funding year,2002, commitments totaled \$504.6 million, as of June 12,2002.
+According to data released by program administrators, \$10.4 billion in funding has been committed over the first five years of the program with funding released to all states, the District of Columbia and all territories.
+Funding commitments for the sixth year, funding Year 2003, totaled \$299 million as of June 4, 2003.